hscells/lifelog-eval/README.md

 _Note_: for an annotation type with no annotation, the null value is used.
 This is as per the JSON [specification](http://www.json.org/).

-## Running Experiments

-There is a shell script that can be run to perform experiments on the data set.
-You will need some topics (that were distributed by NTCIR) and you will need the qrels (for use in trec_eval).

-This script can be invoked by running `./run-experiment.sh`.
-For usage, look at the source of it.